What is a Bid Writer?

 Everything you ever wanted to know about a bid writer

-A bid writer is someone within an organisation who is responsible for completing PQQs and ITTs to win tenders and secure either new business for the organisation, or funding.
+A bid writer is someone who is responsible for completing PQQs and ITTs on behalf of a company to win tenders and secure new contracts or funding.
 Sometimes this is an employed person within the business, but increasingly organisations are outsourcing this role to freelance bid writers or bid writing companies.

 To get the best results, your bid writer should develop good relationships with your business development and sales teams.
 This helps them to really understand your potential customer or fund holder and their needs.

-It can take many hours to complete a bid and this means a bid writer should be incredibly organised and have excellent project management and communication skills.
+It can take many hours or days to complete a bid and this means a bid writer should have good project management skills, be very organised and have excellent communication skills.
 It’s quite possible to work remotely using today’s technology.
-If your bid writer seems a bit cool whilst everyone else is getting very agitated, it’s because they have learnt how to handle this high-pressure role.
+An experienced bid writer will remain calm and offer advice despite the tight deadlines, because they have learnt how to handle this high-pressure role.

 Bid Writing Glossary